-While the iPhone 12 is rumoured to launch sometime in October, Samsung has already upped the ante with the announcement of the Galaxy Note20 5G & Note20 Ultra 5G.
+While the iPhone 12 has just launched October, Samsung has already upped the ante with the announcement of the Galaxy Note20 5G & Note20 Ultra 5G.

 As their names suggest, these new phones do feature 5G capabilities though I have mixed feelings about that.
 There's also word of a 4G variant of the Note20 available in certain territories but we'll see.